techyian/MMALSharp/README.md

 **If you like this project, please support it by giving it a star!**
 ![GitHub stars](https://img.shields.io/github/stars/techyian/MMALSharp.svg?style=popout)

 MMALSharp is a C# wrapper around the MMAL library designed by Broadcom.
 It exposes many elements of MMAL and in addition provides an easy to use, asynchronous API to the Raspberry Pi Camera Module.

-MMALSharp supports the following runtimes:

-1. Mono 4.x
-2. .NET Standard 2.0
+The library targets .NET Standard 2.0 and is compatible with Mono 5.4/.NET Core 2.0 or greater [runtimes](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

 ## Installation